8:30 a.m.—5 p.m.

-In June, new students are encouraged to contact the Office of Academic Advising to have a telephone advising session with a member of our staff.
-Students should follow the schedule below and should use Forestry 101, the new student website and other resources to prepare specific questions.
+In June, new students are strongly encouraged to contact the Office of Academic Advising to have a telephone advising session with a member of our staff.
+Students should follow the schedule below and should use this website and other resources to prepare specific questions.
 Due to volume, we cannot offer multiple telephone advising sessions, so please prepare your questions ahead of time as much as possible.
 After your advising session, if you have additional questions, we will ask that you direct those to us via email at email@example.com.
 This email address is monitored closely and you will typically receive a reply within 48 hours.

 |Last Name Begins With||Call During the Week of|